vegaprotocol/documentation/docs/node-operators/how-to/rotate-vega-keys.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Vega-Key-Rotation is a safety related feature specifically for validators to manage their Vega keys.
-Every validator node in the network needs three keys needs three keys: Ethereum, Tendermint and Vega.
+Vega key rotation is a safety related feature specifically for validators to manage their Vega keys.
+Every validator node in the network needs three keys: Ethereum, Tendermint and Vega.
 This section related to how to dynamically change a node's Vega key.

 In the case that the Vega key is compromised, or the validator decides to switch to a new key, there is a mechanism available in Vega to perform a key rotation.